-- 1) The assets covering technical provisions shall constitute a separate bankruptcy estate in accordance with Article 45 of the Bankruptcy Act to satisfy insurance claims.
+- 1) The assets covering technical provisions shall constitute a separate estate in bankruptcy proceedings in accordance with Article 45 of the Insolvency Act to satisfy insurance claims.
 The court shall order that the register of assets allocated to the separate estate be established immediately and submitted to the FMA.
-The FMA shall determine the separate estate for the time when bankruptcy proceedings are initiated.
-Reflows and income from the assets dedicated to the separate estate and premiums for the insurance contracts included in the separate estate that are received after bankruptcy proceedings have been initiated shall fall into this separate estate. - 2) The list submitted pursuant to paragraph 1 may no longer be changed once bankruptcy proceedings have been initiated.
-The liquidator may make technical corrections to the listed asset values with the approval of the Court of Justice. - 3) If the proceeds from the realisation of the assets are lower than their valuation in the list submitted pursuant to paragraph 1, then the liquidator must communicate this to the Court of Justice and justify the deviation.
+The FMA shall determine the separate estate for the time when bankruptcy is opened.
+Reflows and income from the assets dedicated to the separate estate and premiums for the insurance contracts included in the separate estate that are received after bankruptcy proceedings have been opened shall fall into this separate estate.20 - 2) The list submitted pursuant to paragraph 1 may no longer be changed once bankruptcy proceedings have been initiated.
+The liquidator may make technical corrections to the listed asset values with the approval of the Court of Justice. - 3) If the proceeds from the realisation of the assets are lower than their valuation in the list submitted pursuant to paragraph 1, then the liquidator must communicate this to the Court of Justice and justify the deviation. - 4) Repealed21